 Difference 1% earnings can have on retirement balance

 |Scenario 1||Scenario 2||Scenario 3|

-Source: www.canstar.com.au – 27/10/2020.
-Based on a 25-year-old with a starting balance of $23,749 per APRA’s Annual Superannuation Bulletin, starting gross annual income of $50,000, growing 2.50% annually, retiring at age 67.
+Source: www.canstar.com.au – 29/01/2021. **Based on a 25 year old with a starting balance of $25,096 per APRA Annual Superannuation Bulletin, *starting gross annual income of $61,984, per ABS Median Weekly Earnings of a 25-34 year old, increasing by inflation (projected to be 2.5%) each year, retiring at age 67.
 Employer contributions are presumed taxed at 15%.
-SG contribution amounts per Government-announced rates assumed to be paid into the superannuation account quarterly.
-Investment returns assumed to be 6% p.a., 7% p.a. and 8% p.a. for scenarios 1, 2 and 3, respectively.
-Net performance deducts fees of 1% p.a. for scenarios 1, 2, and 3.
-Account balances at retirement are shown in “today’s dollars”, i.e. they have been adjusted for inflation of 2.50% p.a.
-Please note all information on income, annual superannuation fees and investment returns are used for illustration purposes only.
+SG contribution amounts per Government announced rates.
+Investment returns assumed to be 6%, 7% or 8% p.a. for scenarios 1, 2 and 3 respectively.
+Net performance deducts average fees of 1.42% p.a., based on products in Canstar’s database for a 25-year-old with a $20,000 balance.
+Average life and TPD insurance premium of $194 is assumed to be charged at the end of each year, based on products in Canstar’s database for those aged 25 years.
+End balance at retirement amounts are shown in “today’s dollars”, i.e. they have been adjusted for inflation.
+Please note all information on income, annual superannuation fees and performance returns are used for illustration purposes only.
 Actual returns and the value of your investment may fall as well as rise from year to year; this example does not take such variation into account.
 Past performance is not a reliable indicator of future performance.